calvin-erfmann/MailToMarkdown/README.md

 Best,
 Your teacher

+---

-🖤 License
+### 🖤 License
 MIT – use it however you want.

-☕ Author
+### ☕ Author
-Made with love and memory-preserving intention by Calvin Erfmann
+Made with love and memory-preserving intention by Calvin-Nevaro Erfmann

-yaml
-Kopieren
-Bearbeiten

 ---